ops-catalog/specification/docs/whyoca.md

 # Why Ops Catalog

-<span class="highlight">Just as you wouldn't navigate a book without an index, you can't steer a sizable business without an Ops Catalog.</span>
+<span class="highlight">Just as you wouldn't navigate a book without an index, you can't steer a sizable business effectively without an Ops Catalog.</span>

 ### The Challenge: Scattered Knowledge and Manual Drudgery